emarmolsanchez/eMIRNA/README.md

 eMIRNA is a comprehensive and user-friendly pipeline for predicting and annotating the presence of known and novel microRNAs.
 This document is intended to give a technical supplementary description about how to run the eMIRNA pipeline through a detailed explanation of all the modules that form part of this tool.

+If you implement this tool for miRNA prediction within your miRNA research projects, please cite:

+[Mármol-Sánchez E. et al (2019).
+Discovery and annotation of novel microRNAs in the porcine genome by using a semi-supervised transductive learning approach. *Genomics*, S0888-7543(19)30488-4. doi: 10.1016/j.ygeno.2019.12.005.]

 The eMIRNA pipeline is under active development, if you find any problem, doubt or bug while running it, please contact emilio.marmol@cragenomica.es.

 &nbsp;